 Affective disorders are a set of psychiatric diseases, also called mood disorders.
 The main types of affective disorders are depression, bipolar disorder, and anxiety disorder.
-Symptoms vary by individual, but they typically affect mood.
-They can range from mild to severe.
+Symptoms vary by individual, and can range from mild to severe.

 Depression, or major depressive disorder, is characterized by feelings of extreme sadness and hopelessness.
-It is more than simply feeling down for a day or two.
+It’s more than simply feeling down for a day or two.
 If you have depression, you may experience episodes that last for several days or even weeks.
 A milder form of depression is called dysthymia.

 There are several different types of anxiety disorders.
 All are characterized by feelings of nervousness, anxiety, and even fear.
-They are:
+The classification include:

 The symptoms of affective disorders can vary greatly.
 There are some common signs, however, for each of the three main types.

 The causes of affective disorders are not fully understood.
 Neurotransmitters, or brain chemicals, play a major role in affecting mood.
-When they are imbalanced in some way, or do not signal properly in the brain, an affective disorder can be the result.
+When they’re imbalanced in some way, or don’t signal properly to your brain, an affective disorder can be the result.
 What causes the imbalance is not fully known.

 Life events can trigger affective disorders.
-A traumatic event or personal loss can cause depression or another affective disorder, but it may not be permanent.
+A traumatic event or personal loss can cause depression or another affective disorder.
 Use of alcohol and drugs is also a risk factor.

 There also seems to be a genetic factor.
 If someone in your family has one of these disorders, you are at a greater risk for developing one as well.
 This means that they are hereditary.
-However, you are not guaranteed to have an affective disorder just because a family member has one.
+However, this doesn’t guarantee you will develop an affective disorder just because a family member has one.

 There are no medical tests to diagnose affective disorders.
 To make a diagnosis, a psychiatrist or other trained mental health professional can give you a psychiatric evaluation.
 They follow set guidelines.
 Expect to be asked about your symptoms.

-Psychotherapy in addition to medication is also an important part of treatment for affective disorders.
+Psychotherapy in addition to medication is also an important part of treatment.
 It can help you learn to cope with your disorder and help change your behaviors that contribute to it.

-With appropriate and long-term treatment, the outlook for having an affective disorder is good.
-It is important to understand that, in most cases, these are chronic conditions that have to be treated over the long-term.
+With appropriate and long-term treatment, the recovery outlook for affective disorder is good.
+It’s important to understand that in most cases, these are chronic conditions.
+Most often they have to be treated over the long-term.
 While some cases are severe, most people with affective disorders who are using treatment can live a normal life.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.